Habrador/Unity-Programming-Patterns/README.md

 ## 2. Flyweight

-This pattern is useful if you have many game objects.
-Even though a single object takes up little memory – instantiating many of them can cause trouble.
+Even though a single object uses little memory – instantiating many of them can cause trouble, so you need to make the objects lighter by sharing code.

 **How to implement?**